 Brittany (‘Little Britain’) was the name given to the parts of Armorica colonised by Insular Celts from ‘Great Britain’ (this is where the ‘Great’ term comes from :- a Norman influence on English).
 Interestingly, this went far beyond the name of the territory - various groups of immigrants between the 3rd and 6th centuries established their own petty kingdoms in Brittany named after their original tribes in Great Britain, and the relations between ‘mother tribes’ and colonies often lasted for centuries.

-Now it is April 2019, I am coming to the end of my project in Brittany, and after more than two years of discussions about the withdrawal agreement, Britain is due to leave the European Union..During that period I made six working visits to Brittany, mostly focusing on an area within a 30 km diameter of the small town of Guingamp.
+From Summer 2016 to April 2019 I made six working visits to Brittany, mostly focusing on an area within a 30 km diameter of the small town of Guingamp.

 Although some of its residents have absolutely no direct involvement with neither football nor farming, Guingamp is famous for both.
 Brittany has more than 40,000 farms, mostly oriented towards cattle, pig and poultry breeding, and cereals and vegetables production.
 With six million pigs in the region, and a human population of only 3.2 million people, the pigs, in Orwellian fashion, can quite literally take over.